 Head to the spa when it opens at 9 am, or, if you prefer a sunset soak, finish your day with an evening dip as you watch the sun set over the city.

 - You are usually not allowed to take photos at Thermae Bath Spa (we got special permission for the rooftop pool), but that also means that you can appreciate this experience fully.
 Enjoy life without cameras and cell phones!

 - Saturdays & Sundays are the busiest days at the Spa.
 If you want a quieter experience, visit on a Tuesday, Wednesday, or Thursday.

 - Children under 16 are not permitted in the New Royal Bath.

 Another thing you can't miss to do in Bath is visiting The Roman Baths.
 It is the most famous attraction in the city.

-The baths were used for public bathing about 70-400 AD, but it gradually fell into disuse as it was buried under mud and rubble.
-It was not rediscovered until late 18th century.
-Being forgotten in history for centuries contributed to making The Roman Baths one of the best preserved Roman remains in the world.
+The baths were used for public bathing about 70-400 AD, but they gradually fell into disuse as it was buried under mud and rubble.
+It was not rediscovered until the late 18th century.
+Being forgotten in history for centuries contributed to making The Roman Baths one of the best-preserved Roman remains in the world.

 The sacred site also includes the remains of the Temple of Aquae Sulis and a museum of artifacts found at the site.

 If you feel like it, you can try a sip of the hot mineral spring water in the Pump Room's fountain (though I've heard that it tastes awful – on the other hand, the water has long been believed to have healing powers!).

 Tips!
 If you are in Bath between 16 June and 31 August, you can visit The Roman Baths at night and explore the sights by flickering torchlight.